 Our office last year helped a colleague save an I-140 Immigrant Worker Petition that was rejected by the U.S. Citizenship and Immigration Services (“USCIS”) because it had been received too late.

 Background: In most cases, people who want to immigrate based on employment first have to go through a process called “Labor Certification.”
 Labor Certification (under the acronym “PERM”) is in most employment-based cases a prerequisite to the ability to file for a “Green Card.”
 In this process, the sponsoring employer conducts certain prescribed types of recruitment aimed at determining whether there are any qualified and interested U.S. workers available for the job.
-If none apply, and if the foreign worker is himself or herself qualified, the employer proceeds to apply for a PERM Labor Certification.
+If none applies, and if the foreign worker is himself or herself qualified, the employer proceeds to apply for a PERM Labor Certification.
 Once the Labor Certification is “certified” – not by USCIS but by the U.S. Department of Labor (“DOL”) – it is valid for only 180 days.
 Before the end of that 180 days, the sponsoring employer must file with the USCIS a Form I-140 Petition for Alien Worker, to start the so-called “Green Card” process.

 If the employer files the I-140 even a day after Day 180, the filing is rejected and the underlying Labor Certification becomes void.
 In such cases, the employer has to again start and complete the Labor Certification process, which can take over a year in certain circumstances.
 Worse, the so-called “Priority Date” – the date the case is placed into the Green Card queue – is irretrievably lost.
 The difference can be a year or more, and the loss of the original Priority Date can, for a number of reasons, be disastrous to the foreign worker’s immigration status.